 - Muslims pray five times a day (and will do a couple of those prayers in the office most likely).

 - Muslims don't eat pork or drink alcohol.

-1) Don't be the fasting police!Do you sometimes wonder why your Muslim co-worker isn't fasting?
-The number one concern that was raised to me was around female "issues."
-This is where the conversation gets personal.
-There are two scenarios in which Muslim women do not fast: during menses or post-partum bleeding.
-Many women recounted embarrassing stories of male co-workers blurting, "Wait, I thought you were fasting?!"
-No one wants to discuss menstruation at work, so we try to be as discreet as possible--it doesn't always pan out though.
-Also, some people cannot fast due to medical issues such as diabetes, pregnancy, or breastfeeding; if a person is chronically ill, they pay a certain amount to charity in lieu of fasting.
+No one wants to discuss menstruation at work, so we try to be as discreet as possible—it doesn't always pan out though.
+Also, some people cannot fast due to medical issues such as diabetes, pregnancy, or breastfeeding, or due to chronic illness; they donate a certain amount to charity in lieu of fasting.
 We also don't fast when we travel, so business trips are another valid reason.
 These scenarios are more optional and up to our own discretion, but whatever fasts we miss must be made up after Ramadan.

-i4cp is dedicated to diversity and inclusion in the workplace; check out the Chief Diversity Officer Board for unprecedented access to senior D&I executives, industry thought leaders, and discussions.
+i4cp is dedicated to diversity, equity, and inclusion in the workplace; check out the Chief Diversity Officer Board for unprecedented access to senior DE&I executives, industry thought leaders and discussions.